Agnes Scott Affordability

 Federal Aid

 Federal aid and additional Agnes Scott grants are awarded based on eligible students' submission of the Free Application for Federal Student Aid (FAFSA) to Agnes Scott.
-Pell grants for students with significant financial need are awarded up to $6,495 and Stafford Loans are awarded up to $5,500 for your first year.
-Even if you think you won't qualify, complete the FAFSA.
-To complete, you'll need the Agnes Scott College FAFSA school code: 001542.
+Pell grants for students with significant financial need are awarded up to $7,395 and Stafford Loans are awarded up to $5,500 for your first year.
+Even if you think you won't qualify, we encourage you to complete the FAFSA.

 *Agnes Scott College data provided by the Office of Institutional Research.